crdschurch/rock-docker-public/readme.md

 1. The images that are generated from this repository are Windows Containers, and Docker Desktop needs to be configured to run Windows Containers.
 2. There are two images that need to be created:
-    - The rock web image (Created with the [dockerfile](./Dockerfile)
+    - The rock web image (Created with the [dockerfile](./Dockerfile))
-    - The sql server image (Created with the steps outlined below)
+    - The sql server image (Created with the [steps outlined below](https://github.com/crdschurch/rock-docker-public#how-to-build-the-sql-server-image))
 3. Once both images are created lines 4 and 11 of the [compose](./compose.yml) file need updated with the image names and tags
 ---
-## How to build the rock web image
+## How to build the Rock Web Image

 - Open your cli of choice and navigate to the repository that contains the Dockerfile
 - Create a docker network